OliverO2/compose-counting-grid/README.md

 JVM desktop application: `./gradlew clean runRelease`

-Js browser application: `./gradlew clean -Dapplication.useJs=true frontendJsBrowserProductionRun` (requires some patience for bundles to load)
+Js browser application: `./gradlew clean -Dapplication.useJs=true jsBrowserProductionRun` (requires some patience for bundles to load)

-Wasm browser application: `./gradlew clean frontendWasmBrowserProductionRun` (requires some patience for bundles to load)
+Wasm browser application: `./gradlew clean wasmJsBrowserProductionRun` (requires some patience for bundles to load)

 #### What To Try